Dawn chorus delights in the East of England

 As the level of light increases and food becomes easier to find, the thoughts of the birds turn to food and the dawn chorus begins to fade away.

-Over open grasslands listen out for the pee-wit calls of lapwings and the delightful song-flight of skylarks.
+If you live near open grasslands listen out for the pee-wit calls of lapwings and the delightful song-flight of skylarks.
 Male skylarks fly up and hover over their territories singing continuously for many minutes and then parachute down.
-In woodland and bushes listen out for song thrushes, blackbirds, robins and wrens.
+In wooded areas and bushes listen out for song thrushes, blackbirds, robins and wrens.